 The RossDrulisCusenbery and Watry Design, Inc. team were selected to conduct a Site Evaluation Study for a parking garage and a new Public Safety Building (PSB) that would house Palo Alto’s Police, Fire and Emergency Services offices.
-The study included architectural programs, PSB options, Parking Structure options and cost estimates.
+The study included architectural programming, PSB and parking structure options and cost estimates.
 Each of the resulting three parking structure options included a minimum of 460 parking spaces and construction cost estimates.

 - Owner: City of Palo Alto